Tattoo FAQs

 How do I heal my tattoo using Vitalitree ointment?

-If your artist instructed you to use a “wet healing” technique, you will wash the tattoo with anti bacterial soap then pat dry with paper towels and apply a small amount of Vitalitree 3-5 times a day for 7 days.
-Vitalitree is a natural, effective healing product line that uses organic candela, tepezchouite extract, and chamomile to remove swelling, and aid your tattoo in healing quickly and safely.
+Vitalitree is a natural, vegan, and effective healing product line that uses organic candela, tepezchouite extract and chamomile to remove swelling and to aid your tattoo in healing quickly and safely.

 How do I heal my tattoo using tegaderm?